The Best Takeoff Software for Construction in 2026

 Many quantity and material takeoff solutions offer features to assist professionals in specific trades.
 Some trades, like earthwork and landscaping, may require specific features, like 3D takeoff tools.
 If you do need takeoff for a specific trade, we highly recommend seeking out those features as you assess products.
 Here are some of the key things to look for as a professional in the following trades:

 • Electrical – Electrical contractors should be among the most picky when choosing a takeoff solution.
 Along with determining the lengths of wires, which can be tricky, there are multiple calculations that electrical contractors need to make while performing takeoff to determine power and output requirements, which ultimately determine the materials they need.
-The best takeoff solutions for electrical work will store those calculations and allow estimators to automatically calculate the requirements for different parts.
+The best takeoff solutions for electrical work will store those calculations and allow estimators to calculate the requirements for different parts automatically.

 • Flooring – Contractors who frequently install flooring can benefit from solutions with optical recognition features.
-Some of these tools can automatically spot floored, tiled, and carpeted areas on the digital plans, which means the user won’t need to trace the area.
+Some of these tools can automatically spot floored, tiled, and carpeted areas on digital plans, which means the user won’t need to trace the area.
 This can be a big time-saver.

 • Drywall – Drywall contractors can also benefit from the same area-calculating features mentioned for flooring above.